Avocado Oil Hair Mask DIY Recipe & Guide

 My Before & After DIY Avocado Hair Mask Results

-I’ve used a number of hair masks over the course of my life and each have had their own unique effects on the quality of my hair.
+I’ve used a number of hair masks over the course of my life and each has had their own unique effects on the quality of my hair.
 I did a lot of research on the effects of avocado oil on the hair and took note of the various benefits that this oil has to offer – so I wasn’t that surprised when even after the first use, the results proved to be right in line with what I was expecting.

 Due to the rich vitamin and nutrient content of avocado oil for hair, and the addition of other essential oils such as Tea Tree, Orange or Lavender oil, the nourishing benefits of an avocado hair mask are magnified 10 fold and will help to nourish your hair from the roots up.
 This is essential for ensuring that your hair reaps as many of the benefits from the mask as possible and will allow you to heal damaged or dry hair much more effectively.

-I would say it’s best to use the mask consistently once or twice a week (at most) for at least a month before you make your decision on it’s effectiveness.
+I would say it’s best to use the mask consistently once or twice a week (at most) for at least a month before you make your decision on its effectiveness.
 Personally, I found that after the first use, my hair felt softer, smoother and had a lot more natural body – but that’s just me.
 Everyone’s hair is different and therefore requires different treatments or products to remain healthy and prevent the onset of sun damage or hair loss.

 More specifically, the mask should be applied within the correct guidelines to ensure that it works to the best of its ability.
 Be sure to leave it on for at least 20-30 minutes, always apply it to wet or damp hair and always ensure that you brush your hair adequately before applying the mask.
 Because it’s a DIY recipe, you can use more of it at a time without worrying about running out (as it’s cheaper to create in large volumes) and control what ingredients you add as this allow you to formulate a recipe that’s more suitable to your hair type or needs in specific.

-Like I said, after using the avocado hair mask for around 2 weeks,my hair felt moisturized and full of body again.
+Like I said, after using the avocado hair mask for around 2 weeks, my hair felt moisturized and full of body again.
 My hair felt balanced too (not too oily and not too dry) which means you’re on the right track for quicker healing.
 The mask also does wonders at healing split ends and frizzy hair, so if you’ve been using heat styling techniques and blow-dryers, then a hair mask would be best suited to you.

 In my opinion, the all-natural DIY option is definitely the better choice when it comes to maintaining healthy hair, skin and keeping your body balanced in general.
 And it’s not only me that’s prescribing this as an alternative.
-The market for natural products is growing on a daily basis as more and more people start to realise that the conventional stuff we’ve been brought up to consume – isn’t as good as it generally claims to be.
+The market for natural products is growing on a daily basis as more and more people start to realize that the conventional stuff we’ve been brought up to consume – isn’t as good as it generally claims to be.

 On top of that, the idea of being able to make a product that is as effective as your conventional, on-the-shelf product yet comes at a fraction of the cost should appeal to anyone with some savvy.
 They don’t take that much effort and are much healthier – like I said, you could actually eat the homemade hair mask in this article.

 So as we’re trying to be more healthy-conscious with our daily lives, exercise routines and diets – our shopping lists should reflect a similar attitude.
 Or you’re basically running on the same spot, and making little, real progress.
-Get with the program – go all natural and embrace DIY recipes.
+Get with the program – go all-natural and embrace DIY recipes.
 They’re fun, rewarding and definitely the healthier choice, hands down, any day of the week.